Duluth, Minnesota: Geological history

-The geology of Duluth demonstrates the Midcontinent Rift, formed as the North American continent began to split apart about 1.1 billion years ago.
-As the earth's crust thinned, magma rose toward the surface.
+Duluth's geology demonstrates the Midcontinent Rift, formed as the North American continent began to split apart about 1.1 billion years ago.
+As the Earth's crust thinned, magma rose toward the surface.
 These intrusions formed a 16 km-thick sill, primarily of gabbro, which is known as the Duluth Complex.
-An intrusion of the Duluth Complex can be seen at Enger Tower, which is built on a knob of exposed gabbro.

-The lava flows formed the conditions for the creation of Lake Superior agates.
-As the lava solidified, gas trapped within the flows formed an amygdaloidal texture (literally, rock filled with small vesicles).
-Later, groundwater transported dissolved minerals through the vesicles depositing concentric bands of fine-grained quartz called chalcedony.
-The color scheme is caused by the concentration of iron present in the groundwater at the time that each new layer was being deposited.
-The process went on until the cavity had been completely filled.
-Over time erosion freed the agates from the solidified lava, which is not as hard as quartz.
-Lake Superior agates are the Minnesota gemstone.

 The creation of the Lake Superior basin reflects the erosive power of continental glaciers that advanced and retreated over Minnesota several times in the past 2 million years.
 The mile-thick ice sheets easily eroded the sandstone that filled the axis of the rift valley but encountered more resistance from the igneous rocks forming the flanks of the rift, now the margins of the lake basin.
-As the last glacier retreated, meltwaters filled the lake to as high as 500 ft above the current level; the Skyline Parkway roughly follows one of the highest levels of the ancient Lake Superior, Glacial Lake Duluth.
+As the last glacier retreated, water filled the lake as high as 500 ft above the current level; the Skyline Parkway roughly follows one of the highest levels of the ancient Lake Superior, Glacial Lake Duluth.
 The sandstone that buried the igneous rocks of the rift is exposed near Fond du Lac.
-At one time a large number of quarries produced the stone, sold as Fond du Lac or Lake Superior brownstone.
-It was widely used in Duluth buildings and also shipped to Minneapolis, Chicago, and Milwaukee, where it was also used extensively.
+At one time, a large number of quarries produced the stone, after which it was sold as Fond du Lac or Lake Superior brownstone; such stone was widely used in Duluth buildings and also shipped to Minneapolis, Chicago, and Milwaukee.
 The weathered sandstone forms the sandy lake bottom and shores of Park Point.